web-platform-tests/wpt/docs/admin/index.md

 "Maintain" role (currently only the GitHub admins listed above) from pushing to *any* branch.
 To lift the limit, delete this branch protection rule.

-**Alternative apporach proven to work in [#21424](https://github.com/web-platform-tests/wpt/issues/21424):** Go to [manage access](https://github.com/web-platform-tests/wpt/settings/access), and change the permission of "reviewers" to "Read".
+**Alternative approach proven to work in [#21424](https://github.com/web-platform-tests/wpt/issues/21424):** Go to [manage access](https://github.com/web-platform-tests/wpt/settings/access), and change the permission of "reviewers" to "Read".
 To lift the limit, change it back to "Write".
-This has the known downside of *resubscring all reviewers to repo notifications*.
+This has the known downside of *resubscribing all reviewers to repo notifications*.